keshavraj77/Gesture-Controlled-Painting/README.md

 # Virtual Ai Pinting

 Project Description:
 The "Virtual AI Painter" is an innovative project aimed at leveraging cutting-edge technologies to create a virtual painting experience.
-This project harnesses the power of Python, OpenCV, TfLite, and Mediapipe to enable users to paint on a digital canvas using hand gestures.
+This project harnesses the power of Python, OpenCV, and Mediapipe to enable users to paint on a digital canvas using hand gestures.

 Key Features: